Take part in our research

 Why take part?

 Your voice matters!
 By participating, you'll help shape the future of Loughborough and make a meaningful impact on our community's quality of life.
-Community feedback has already led to the implementation of outdoor gym equipment and tailored cycle training programs, and your ideas will guide the creation of an environment that allows everyone to be physically active.
+Community feedback has already led to the installation of new outdoor gym equipment and tailored cycle training programs, your ideas will further guide the creation of an environment that allows everyone to be physically active.

 Get in touch